AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 To create Transit Peering over public network to use as backup path, follow these steps.

 1. In the Aviatrix Controller, go to **MULTI-CLOUD TRANSIT** > **Transit Peering**.
-2. Create a Transit Gateway Peering by following the `Multi-Cloud Transit Gateway Peering over Public Network workflow <https://docs.aviatrix.com/HowTos/multi-cloud-transit_gateway_peering_over_public_network_workflow.html>`_.
+2. Create a Transit Gateway Peering by following the `Multi-Cloud Transit Gateway Peering over Public Network Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_peering_over_public_network_workflow.html>`_.
 3. Go to **MULTI-CLOUD TRANSIT** > **Advanced Config**.
 Select the first Transit Gateway and take note the Local AS Number.
 4. Scroll down to the **Connection AS Path Prepend** section.
 Select the Transit Peering connection name.
 5. In the **Prepend AS Path** field, input the same Local AS Number three times separated by space.